Puneet-Xebia/Pragmatic-State-Management/Readme.md

 ## Goal

 Change Slider Indicator Value (top) when slider is _dragged_.
-We want to notify Slider Indicator to show "updated" value of current position of slider.
+We want to notify Slider Indicator to show current position of slider.

 ## We have two methods here